temporalio/documentation/docs/operation/how-to-tune-workers.md

 ## Workflow Cache Tuning

-When the number of cached Workflow Executions reported by `sticky_cache_size` hits `workflowCacheSize` or the number of their threads reported by `workflow_active_thread_count` metrics gauge hits `maxWorkflowThreadCount`, Workflow Executions start to get “evicted” from the cache.
+When the number of cached Workflow Executions reported by `sticky_cache_size` hits `workflowCacheSize` or the number of their threads reported by `workflow_active_thread_count` metrics gauge hits `maxWorkflowThreadCount`, Workflow Executions start to get _evicted_ from the cache.
 An evicted workflow execution will need to be replayed when it gets any action that may advance it.

 If